22 May Fuel Your Business With Five-Star Reviews

 Forging and maintaining a good reputation is challenging, particularly in today’s digital reality.
 Social media is unforgiving.
 It captures every good moment equally as well as every bad one and publicizes it for all to see.
 That’s where Warren Buffet’s advice seems especially wise, and reputation marketing a sound option for companies seeking to follow it.

-The Search is on For You and Your Reviews
+The Search is on for You and Your Reviews

 Put yourself in your potential client’s shoes.
 He or she is searching for your business online.
 Your website comes up.
 After getting some basic information about what you do, that same individual goes back to searching.
 Why?
 Because your prospective customer wants to know what the Internet thinks about you.
 Inevitably, reviews on sites like Yelp will be listed.
-If those reviews are good, and most contain the coveted five-star rating, your future customer is likely to convert.
+If those reviews are good, and most of them contain the coveted five-star rating, your future customer is likely to convert.
 On the other hand, if the reviews are bad and the stars are few, that same person will probably pass you up for your better-reviewed competitors.

-Reputation Marketing Puts You in The Driver’s Seat
+Reputation Marketing Puts You in the Driver’s Seat

 Begin the process of taking control over how your company is perceived online.
 Reputation marketing starts by putting you in the know about who is saying what about your business online.
-You can then go into damage control mode.
+You can then go into damage-control mode.
 Have a bad review?
 Respond to it positively, proactively, and publicly.
 Show the individual and everyone else who subsequently reads the review that you care about providing your clientele with the best customer experience possible, and are willing to apologize and make amends when that doesn’t happen.
 This is also a great way to build customer loyalty.

 Keep in mind that it’s not acceptable to offer compensation or some kind of incentive to get someone to change a bad review into a positive one.
 Many review sites will penalize or ban you from engaging in such activities.
 In fact, they could lead to more harm than good when it comes to reputation repair.